 Jumpstarting Advanced Reactors

 With the company’s establishment in 2008, TerraPower jump-started the timeline for advanced nuclear reactor designs and components.
 TerraPower has made progress by leveraging public-private partnerships, seeking excellence in commercial partners, and forging a new supply chain for fuels and materials.
-The company aims to achieve startup of a 600 megawatt-electric prototype traveling wave reactor (TWR) in the mid-2020s.
+The company aims to achieve startup of a first traveling wave reactor (TWR) prototype in the mid-2020s.

 Achievements to Date